 Thunderbird Adventist Academy emphasizes the development of leadership and offers opportunities for students to grow that skill.
 In order to be eligible for an elected office, students must have a minimum of 2.50 GPA.
 All school elected officers must maintain at least a 2.50 GPA to retain their offices.

-Moreover, their citizenship grade should be a B or higher.
-The rule applies to all school and dorm offices alike.
+Moreover, their citizenship grade should be a B (4 points or less) or higher.
+The rule applies to all NHS, school and dorm offices, alike.
 The student's status in meeting this criteria will be reviewed each semester.